siriusastrebe/syc/README.md

 And on the client:

+    // Client side setup
     var socket = io.connect();
     Syc.connect(socket);

 Now syc will be able to sync variables with this client.

+## One-way Variables (Server side)

+    // Server side
+    var served = new syc.serve('name')

+Serving a variable restricts the client from making any changes to data bound to the served variable.
+Useful for when you do not want a malicious client to tampering with the data.

+*Note*: To ensure good practice, Syc forbids one-way served variables from referencing or being referenced by objects bound to two-way variables.

 ## Watchers (Client and Server Side)